Where to See the Northern Lights: Behind the Lens in Rugged Iceland

-Lucia Griggi, Silversea’s Director of Onboard Photography, was in the right place at just the right time to film the Northern Lights here, which have always been on her wishlist of natural phenomena to capture on camera.
+Lucia Griggi, Silversea’s Director of Onboard Photography, was in the right place at just the right time to film the Northern Lights in Iceland, which have always been on her wishlist of natural phenomena to capture on camera.
 The mystical moving waves of light of the aurora borealis can be notoriously tricky to film, but she managed to film their splendor.

 Filming the Northern Lights

 “The highlight and the stand-out moment for my Iceland journey was the fact that I’d never seen the Northern Lights properly before.
-We had some really good weather charts for it so we chased them,” says Lucia.
+We had some really good weather charts for it, so we chased them,” says Lucia.

-“I ended up being at a glacier lagoon, high up and in front of the glacier and it was just amazing.
-I’d hiked up to this hut which I used in the foreground, then the lights just appeared from nowhere and it is literally like a dance.
+“I ended up being at a glacier lagoon, high up and in front of the glacier, and it was just amazing.
+I’d hiked up to this hut, which I used in the foreground, then the lights just appeared from nowhere and it is literally like a dance.

 “I’ve always read up on it but when I actually saw it in real life, it was just consuming.
 I was in awe of the beauty of something I’d never really seen before.
 Plus, that fluorescent green is not often a color that appears in the sky, so it’s something you don’t shoot that much as a photographer.”